 My Observations:

-If you’ve decided on Dolce Gusto, and you’re looking for a low cost manual machine however you want to be able to make more coffees before refilling the tank, then the Infinissima is one to look at.
+If you’ve decided on Dolce Gusto, and you’re looking for a low cost manual machine but you want to be able to make more coffees before refilling the tank, then the Infinissima is one to look at.

-OK, this isn’t exactly a water tank you could have a bath in, simply, a relatively small goldfish may be a little miffed with you if you give it this water tank as a home.
+OK, this isn’t exactly a water tank you could have a bath in, actually, a relatively small goldfish may be a little miffed with you if you give it this water tank as a home.
 Not that anyone would do this, please don’t, this would be bad for the fish and bad for your coffee.

-In addition to the mildly bigger water tank, the Infinissima features a drip tray on a riser, instead of one that you have to clip and unclip in order to accommodate different sized cups for different sized drinks.
+In addition to the slightly bigger water tank, the Infinissima features a drip tray on a riser, instead of one that you have to clip and unclip in order to accommodate different sized cups for different sized drinks.

 Nespresso Vertuo